xavdid/website/posts/my-ic-readme/index.md

 og_desc: A brief overview of how I work as an IC.
 ---

 Hello!
 I'm David, and I'm excited to work with you.
 This document is meant to help you get up to speed with how I work as an Individual Contributor.
 This document _is not_ a binding contract; it's self-reported guidelines to my working life.
 It is [updated periodically](https://github.com/xavdid/website/commits/source/posts/my-ic-readme/index.md).
-The structure of the document is inspired by [Amy Nguyen's _"Working with me"_](https://amy.dev/?p=979) and the other READMEs I've read internally while at Zapier.
+The structure of the document is inspired by [Amy Nguyen's _"Working with me"_](https://amy.dev/?p=979) and the other READMEs I read internally while at Zapier.

 ## About Me